Model. Photographer. Hair and makeup.

 These are all about capturing the mood of your collection.
 Get creative!
 Garments can be styled in a more editorial style to really show off your brand, so choose your signature pieces, generally between eight and 10 looks.
 You can also bring in props to tell the story if you are doing a studio shoot, or choose an amazing location that amplifies your theme.
 It’s all about creating drama and attention through amazing photos.

 The two shoots can be done on the same day, but you have to really be organized with military timing!
-Most photos shoots run for eight hours, so if you suspect you will not be able to achieve both in one day then you may have to consider two half day hour shoots, but remember this will come at a cost, so it really depends on your budget.
+Most photos shoots run for eight hours, so if you suspect you will not be able to achieve both in one day then you may have to consider two half-day hour shoots, but remember this will come at a cost, so it really depends on your budget.

-TIP Your photographer is a great source for model recommendations and they always have their favorites.
+TIP Your photographer is a great source for model recommendations and they always have their favourites.
 If your photographer and model work well together, you will definitely see this in the photos they create.

 Finding the perfect model is key to bring your theme to life.
 A great model is like a chameleon and should be able to morph into whatever character the client requires.
 They should know their body and angles, understand lighting and be confident.
 Using a professional model is highly recommended as this will show in the photos if they’re not.
 This is where you really need to invest some money.
 So just spend the time to scout someone that represents your brand.
 Stalking on Instagram helps too!